What Palm Trees Are Native To United States (with Pictures)

 Old Dwarf Palmetto Palm (Sabal minor var. louisiana).
 Photo by Wiki Commons.

-The Louisiana Palmetto Palm, scientific name Sabal louisiana or Sabal minor var. louisiana, closely resembles the Dwarf Palmetto but often distinguishes itself by forming an above-ground trunk that can reach heights of about 3 to 6 feet.
+Louisiana Palmetto Palm, scientific name Sabal louisiana or Sabal minor var. louisiana, is very similar to Dwarf Palmetto, but very frequently forms a trunk above the ground that can be about 3 to 6 feet tall.

 9. Needle Palm Tree (Rhapidophyllum hystrix)